nabindev3/Resilient-Hydrogen-Supply-Chain-Network-Design/README.md

 ```

 `gurobipy` ships with a size-limited license that is more than enough for this
-model — no Gurobi account needed.
+model no Gurobi account needed.

 ## What you should see

-Flip the surrogate on and the optimal plan changes — it stops concentrating and
+Flip the surrogate on and the optimal plan changes, it stops concentrating and
 spreads out, while still hitting demand exactly:

 ```